The official Rust logo | |

 A declarative macro (also called a "macro by example") is a macro that uses pattern matching to determine its expansion.[88]

-Procedural macros use Rust functions that are compiled before other components to run and modify the compiler's input token stream.
-They are generally more flexible than declarative macros, but are more difficult to maintain due to their complexity.[89][90]
+Procedural macros are Rust functions that run and modify the compiler's input token stream, before any other components are compiled.
+They are generally more flexible than declarative macros, but are more difficult to maintain due to their complexity.[97][98]

 Procedural macros come in three flavors: